 Far too often, anxiety and depression are treated by only masking the symptoms, and not finding the source of the problem.
 As we work with patients, we often find anxiety and depression are symptoms of deeper issues within the body.
 Biochemical imbalances can lead to several health problems, including an increased risk for depression and anxiety in women.
-We approach patients with a functional medicine perspective to identify what is truly behind your depression and anxiety and help those symptoms start disappearing with the correct treatments.
-Our treatment methods for anxiety and depression include:
+We approach patients with a functional medicine perspective to identify what is truly behind your anxiety and help those symptoms start disappearing with the correct treatments.
+Our treatment methods for anxiety and mental illnesses include:

 - Hormone Replacement Therapy

 Patients have found when the symptoms are correctly identified, and the actual cause is treated, they see a significant increase in their mood.
 Let us help you find relief so you can start living a happier, healthier life!

 Understanding Depression and Your Health